MobCode100/SMS/README.md

 # SMS
- A simple project for ICT502 subject....
+ A simple project for ICT502 subject